 January 12, 2014 (JUBA) - South Sudanese youth leaders in the diaspora community affiliated with the ruling Sudan People’s Liberation Movement (SPLM) have urged their country’s leaders to seek a peaceful resolution to the current political crisis.

-- Members of the concerned group for restructuring of the SPLM youth league at a press conference in Juba on March 22, 2012 (ST)
+- Agel Riing Machar (second from right) with the concerned group for restructuring of the SPLM youth league on 22 March 2012 (ST)

 The SPLM Youth League in Sydney, Australia has condemned the ongoing conflict “in the strongest terms possible”, saying they are “deeply saddened” by the events unfolding in the country.